johnnyreilly/azdo-npm-auth/README.md

 `azdo-npm-auth` aims to automate the toil, and make the onboarding experience for non Windows users as simple as it is for Windows users.

 There is an official package named [`ado-npm-auth`](https://github.com/microsoft/ado-npm-auth).
 However, [due to issues I experienced in using the `ado-npm-auth` package](https://github.com/microsoft/ado-npm-auth/issues/50), I found myself creating `azdo-npm-auth`.
-By the way, the "lite" in `azdo-npm-auth` doesn't represent anything in particular; I just couldn't think of another good name.

 ## Options